luftywiranda13/generator-bunny/readme.md

 **Select Travis CI, answer `no` to `overwrite`**

-> There's already a general purpose [Travis CI][travis-link] configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
-You can just leave it like that because it's already more than enough in most common situation.
+> There‘s already a general purpose [Travis CI][travis-link] configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
+You can just leave it like that because it‘s already more than enough in most common situation.

 **Publish manually:**